Ochir/ansible-jenkins-gerrit-transmission/README.md

 All three applications are placed in Firejail sandbox (https://firejail.wordpress.com/) and don't have access to file system.
 To run this playbook, the following command should be run after cloning:

 *ansible-playbook site.yml --ask-sudo-pass*

+The entire installation process takes a while, so you may drink a coffee or switch to your personal tasks while this playbook is run.